jto6/BldContainers_template/README.md

 4. Update the container based Host setup script `hostsetup.sh` with any remaining one-time Host setup.
 5. Add any setup needed each time the container is invoked in `entrypoint.sh`.
+6. Update the README.md with build and usage instructions for this particular build environment.

 ## Using